 Today Dragon Dictate Version 5 (renamed “Dragon for Mac”) was released.
 It’s a major upgrade from Nuance who are the creators of Dragon Naturally Speaking.
 They have flagged the importance of this release with the name change from ‘Dragon Dictate’ to simply ‘Dragon for Mac’.
-It looks different and it feels different, My overall my initial response is… it’s got a lot of bugs, but I love the improvements!
+It looks different and it feels different, my overall my initial response is… it’s the best and worst version of Dragon so far.
+Worst because it crashes a lot.
+The best because of the design and accuracy.

 Regular readers of Macintoshhowto.com will know that one of my favourite pieces of software is Dragon Dictate for Macintosh.
 Well the latest version, ‘Dragon for Mac’, appeared today at nuance.com.
 Check out my review of here.